memes/terraform-google-f5-bigip/modules/metadata/README.md

 # BIG-IP metadata module

+> You are viewing a **1.x release** of the modules, which supports
+> **Terraform 0.12** only. *For modules compatible with Terraform 0.13, use a
+> 2.x release.* Functionality is identical, but separate releases are required
+> due to the difference in *variable validation* between Terraform 0.12 and 0.13.

 This module encapsulates the creation of a set of metadata entries common to BIG-IP Terraform modules as used in this repo.
 Embedding the required files and configuration options allows the various modules to override entries and customise